b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sc(s)
 ```

-Make sure you have them installed on your system.
+If you want to follow along you should have them installed on your system.
 A reminder of how to deal (install and such) with packages can be found [here](https://docs.julialang.org/en/v1/stdlib/Pkg/).

 The imports will be in in the code snippet when first used, but I thought it is a good idea to put them here, after all imports should be at the top of your file (so here they are at top of the chapter).
 Moreover, that way they will be easier to find all in one place.